cityofaustin/Residential-Permitting/_project_steps/shed/apply.md

 ---
 title: Shed > 3.
 Apply
-seo_title: Apply for a Shed Permit in Austin
+seo_title: Applying for a Shed Permit
-seo_description:
+seo_description: >-
+  Find out how to apply for a shed permit in Austin, Texas, and what application(s) or plans you will need to submit for approval.
 step_number: 3
 project_name: shed
 ---